erinmaybach/jekyll-advance-pro/pages/ambassador.md

 ## Kate

-**About Kate** Kate is a Project Coordinator in Nephrology at Columbia University’s Irvine Medical Campus where she works with Maya Sabatello in the Psychology Department.
-Her department’s research investigates bioethics in precision medicine, and Kate is excited about BioInform’s mission to enhance interdisciplinary collaboration across biomedical fields.
+Kate is a Research Project Coordinator in the Center for Precision Medicine and Genomics at Columbia University’s Irvine Medical Center where she works with Maya Sabatello.
+The team’s research focuses on the ethical, legal, and social implications (ELSI) of genetics, specifically precision medicine research.
+Kate is excited about BioInform’s mission to enhance interdisciplinary collaboration across biomedical fields.
 We are happy to have her!
 {% include framework/shortcodes/figure.html src="/assets/images/gen/content/content-2.webp" %}

 # How to Apply